bojana-petroska/01_Project/README.md

 The HTML part of the project includes the structure of the webpage, which consists of the following sections:

 - **Inventory Display:** A section to display the list of available items.
-- **Shopping Cart:** A section to display items added to the shopping cart.
+- **Shopping Cart:** A second page to display items added to the shopping cart.
+Add to cart button.
-- **Search Bar:** A search bar for users to search for items.
+- **Search Bar:** A search bar for users to search for items by name and size.
-- **Filter Options:** Options to filter items based on categories.
+- **Filter Options:** Options to filter items based on categories, size and color.
+- **Sort Options:** Options to sort items based on price.

 #### *JavaScript*